mendix/docs/content/refguide/association-member-properties.md

 ## 1 Introduction

 There are two ways to edit the properties of an [association](associations).
 This document describes the properties you can edit from the **Associations** tab in the entity properties.
+If you want to edit the association as described in [Association Properties](association-properties), you can click **Edit** to open the association properties dialog.

 For more information on associations, see [Associations](associations).